Predictive Physiological Anticipation Preceding Seemingly Unpredictable Stimuli: An Update of Mossbridge et al.'s Meta-Analysis

 Plain English Summary

 Can your body predict the future?
 That is the bizarre question behind "presentiment" research — measuring whether people physically react to random events before they happen.
 A landmark 2012 meta-analysis (pooling many experiments) found a small but real effect.
 This 2018 update adds six more years of data from a dozen labs, and the effect actually got stronger — jumping from 0.21 to 0.29, confirmed by two independent statistical methods.
 Published studies showed bigger effects than unpublished ones, yet a test for publication bias (the tendency for only positive results to get printed) came up clean.
-With million-to-one odds against chance, this remains one of the field's most stubbornly persistent findings.
+With more than 100,000-to-one odds against chance, this remains one of the field's most stubbornly persistent findings.

-Actual Paper Abstract
+Abstract

 Background: This is an update of the Mossbridge et al's meta-analysis related to the physiological anticipation preceding seemingly unpredictable stimuli.
 The overall effect size observed was 0.21; 95% Confidence Intervals: 0.13 - 0.29 Methods: Eighteen new peer and non-peer reviewed studies completed from January 2008 to October 2017 were retrieved describing a total of 26 experiments and 34 associated effect sizes.
 Results: The overall weighted effect size, estimated with a frequentist multilevel random model, was: 0.29; 95% Confidence Intervals: 0.19-0.38; the overall weighted effect size, estimated with a multilevel Bayesian model, was: 0.29; 95% Credible Intervals: 0.18-0.39.
 Effect sizes of peer reviewed studies were slightly higher: 0.38; Confidence Intervals: 0.27-0.48 than non-peer reviewed articles: 0.22; Confidence Intervals: 0.05-0.39.
 The statistical estimation of the publication bias by using the Copas model suggest that the main findings are not contaminated by publication bias.
 Conclusions: In summary, with this update, the main findings reported in Mossbridge et al's meta-analysis, are confirmed.